adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/docs/v1_6/CookBook.md

 statements, the news order take precedence over the older ones.
 In other words, the **last** one that matches the function arguments will be used.
-This matching order allows you to set up the common behavior in a mock object's constructor or the test fixture's set-up phase and specialize the mock's behavior later.
+This matching order allows you to set up the common behavior in a mock object's constructor or the out fixture's set-up phase and specialize the mock's behavior later.

 ## Using Functions/Methods/Functors as Actions ##